GONZOsint/geowifi/README.md

 ## 🔎 Usage

 ```
-usage: geowifi.py [-h] (-s SSID | -b BSSID) [-j] [-m]
+usage: geowifi.py [-h] [-s {bssid,ssid}] [-o {map,json}] identifier

+Search for information about a network with a specific BSSID or SSID.

-optional arguments:
+positional arguments:
+  identifier            The BSSID or SSID of the network to search for.

+options:
-  -h, --help               Show this help message and exit
+  -h, --help            show this help message and exit
-  -s SSID, --ssid SSID     Search by SSID
-  -b BSSID, --bssid BSSID  Search by BSSID
-  -j, --json               Json output
-  -m, --map                Map output
+  -s {bssid,ssid}, --search-by {bssid,ssid}
+                        Specifies whether to search by BSSID or SSID (default: bssid)
+  -o {map,json}, --output-format {map,json}
+                        Specifies the output format for the search results (default: map)
 ```

 - Search by BSSID:

 ```
-python3 geowifi.py -b BSSID
+python3 geowifi.py -s bssid <input>
 ```

 - Search by SSID:

 ```
-python3 geowifi.py -s SSID
+python3 geowifi.py -s ssid <input>
 ```

-It is possible to export the results in json format using the `-j` parameter and show the locations on html map using `-m`.
+It is possible to export the results in json format using the `-o json` parameter and show the locations on html map using `-o map`.

 ### 🐳 Docker usage ###